trishume/sympy-wiki-with-svn/GSoC-2011-Application-Pavel-Fedotov:-Multivariate-polynomials-and-factorization.md

 ## Idea

 Support for polynomials was significantly improved over the past year.
 Most notably Wang's multivariate factorization EEZ algorithm [EEZ-Wang] was implemented.
-At this stage it looks naturally to implement EEZ-GCD algorithm [EEZ-GCD] which can improve computation of GCDs of sparse multivariate polynomials over integers and rationals (current implementations for computing GCDs are based on subresultants approach [Subresultant] and Gröbner bases [Gröbner]).
+At this stage it looks naturally to implement EEZ-GCD algorithm [EEZ-GCD] which can improve computation of GCDs of sparse multivariate polynomials over integers and rationals (current implementations for computing GCDs are based on subresultants approach and Gröbner bases).

 It would be also useful to implement coefficient prediction sub-algorithm of EEZ for iterations 2..n [Wang] (supposed to give huge speed ups for large sparse polynomials).

-The next step is implementing algorithms for polynomial multiplication and division based on heaps [Monagan2007heaps].
-Experimental data reveals that this is currently the best approach to compute with sparse polynomials in many variables (which is actually the most important case when computing with polynomials).
+The next step is implementing algorithms for polynomial arithmetics based on heaps [Monagan, Monagan2].
+Experimental data reveals that this is currently the best approach to compute with sparse polynomials in many variables (which is actually the most important case when computing with polynomials) [Monagan3].
 Such approach implies using of distributed multivariate polynomials internal representation along with current recursive dense representation.

 I see further development in implementing efficient multivariate factorization over finite fields [Bernardin].

-Next steps may be aimed on support of non-commutative polynomials [Noncommutative].
+Next steps may be aimed on support of non-commutative polynomials [Cohen].

 Majority of ideas was derived from Mateusz Paprocki [Mattpap].